 Mexican cuisine is packed with delicious, complex flavors, and mole is no exception.
-Mole is the catchall name for many Mexican sauces, but when you think of mole, you probably think of the dark Oaxacan mole made with Mexican chocolate that has a savory, smoky taste.
-This Chicken Mole recipe capitalizes on the flavorful richness of mole while keeping the calorie count low.
-Go ahead, top your chicken with mole and enjoy a flavorful, protein-packed lunch or dinner!
+Mole is the catchall name for many Mexican sauces, but when you think of mole – if you think of mole – you probably think of the dark Oaxacan mole made with mild dried peppers and Mexican chocolate that has a savory, smoky taste.
+The traditional version can take a long time to make and uses a lot of oil.
+This lighter Chicken Mole recipe capitalizes on the richness of mole while keeping the calorie count low.
+Go ahead, top your chicken (or beef, or tofu) with this velvety mole sauce and enjoy a flavorful, protein-packed lunch or dinner!

 Store extra mole in the fridge for up to four days, or freeze individual portions in an ice cube tray.
 Use it to top a Roasted Vegetable Quesadilla, as a dip for baby carrots, or add a dollop to your scrambled eggs.
 For more Mexican-inspired meals, try these recipes for chicken burrito bowls, a breakfast scramble, and cheesy, slow-cooker enchiladas.

 Watch Autumn Calabrese and her brother, chef Bobby Calabrese show you how to make mole in FIXATE episode on Beachbody on Demand!

 Chicken in Mole Sauce